Load-Out (LME)

 The "Merry-Go-Round" Trades

-As political and regulatory pressure mounted, some warehouse operators engaged in what became known as "Merry-Go-Round" deals to technically comply with LME rules while maintaining the profitable queues. **How it Worked:** LME rules required warehouses to load out a certain tonnage each day.
-To meet this requirement without actually losing the rental income, a warehouse operator might arrange to load metal out of one of its sheds and immediately load it *into* another shed nearby (sometimes even just driving it around the block). * **Technically:** They met the load-out volume requirement. * **Reality:** The net stock of metal in the system didn't drop.
-The queue remained.
-This practice infuriated industrial consumers like Coca-Cola and MillerCoors, who argued that the LME price no longer reflected the true cost of aluminum.
-They had to pay the LME price *plus* a massive "Midwest Premium" to get metal from non-LME sources because the LME stockpiles were inaccessible.
+As political and regulatory pressure mounted during the warehouse wars, some operators engaged in what became known as "Merry-Go-Round" deals to technically comply with LME rules while maintaining profitable queues.
+LME rules required warehouses to load out a certain tonnage each day.
+To meet this requirement without actually losing the rental income, a warehouse operator might arrange to load metal out of one of its sheds and immediately load it back into another shed nearby.
+Technically, they met the load-out volume requirement, but in reality, the net stock of metal in the system did not drop and the queue remained.
+This practice infuriated industrial consumers, who argued that the LME price no longer reflected the true cost of aluminum.
+They had to pay the LME price plus a massive "Midwest Premium" to get metal from non-LME sources because the LME stockpiles were inaccessible.
+These practices ultimately led to the US Senate investigations and the radical overhaul of LME warehousing rules.

 FAQs

-It is the daily tonnage a warehouse must deliver to be compliant.
-For large warehouse operators holding over 900,000 tonnes, the rate is typically 4,000 tonnes per day.
+It is the daily tonnage a warehouse must deliver to be compliant with LME rules.
+For large warehouse operators holding over 900,000 tonnes, the rate is typically around 4,000 tonnes per day.
 Smaller warehouses have lower requirements.
+This rate is set to ensure that even during periods of high demand, metal can be removed from the system in a reasonable timeframe.

 Cancelling a warrant is the formal request to load out metal.
-However, traders sometimes cancel warrants without intending to move the metal immediately—they might do it to create the *appearance* of a queue or tightness, hoping to drive up premiums.
+However, traders sometimes cancel warrants without intending to move the metal immediately—they might do it to create the appearance of a queue or tightness, hoping to drive up physical premiums.
+This is why analysts track both "cancellations" and actual "outward moves" to see if the metal is really leaving the system.

-No. Under LME rules, if a warrant is cancelled and the owner arranges transport, the warehouse *must* deliver it within the scheduled slot.
-Refusal would lead to de-listing by the LME.
+No. Under LME rules, if a warrant is cancelled and the owner arranges transport, the warehouse must deliver it within the scheduled slot.
+Refusal would be a breach of contract and would lead to the warehouse being de-listed by the LME, effectively ending their ability to store exchange-traded metal.

-Under QBRC rules, if the queue exceeds 30 days, the rent charged to the metal owner is significantly reduced.
-If it exceeds 50 days, the warehouse typically cannot charge rent at all for the duration of the delay.
+Under the LME’s Queue-Based Rent Capping (QBRC) rules, if the queue exceeds 30 days, the rent charged to the metal owner is significantly reduced.
+If it exceeds 50 days, the warehouse typically cannot charge any rent at all for the duration of the delay.
+This removes the financial incentive for warehouses to create bottlenecks.

 The Bottom Line